Health Care Subsidies: What You Need to Know

-Cost-sharing reductions (CSRs) only apply to Silver plans and help lower your out-of-pockets costs on things like deductibles and copays.
+CSRs only apply to Silver plans.
+They help lower your out-of-pocket costs on things like deductibles and copays.
 CSRs are also called “extra savings.”

 If you're a member of a federally recognized tribe or an Alaska Native Claims Settlement Act (ANCSA) corporation shareholder, you may qualify for additional cost-sharing reductions.

 This subsidy option works similarly to APTC, with a key difference: CSRs apply to more than just your monthly premiums; if you qualify for a CSR and enroll in a Silver plan, you automatically get reduced deductibles, copays, and coinsurance.

 How do I find out if I am eligible for a health care subsidy?

 To estimate your health insurance premium and subsidies for health insurance coverage, use the KFF Health Insurance Marketplace Calculator.